jeromelebel/MongoHub-Mac/README.markdown

 ## Current Status

-This project is very new.
-Any issues or bug reports are welcome.
-And I still don't have time to write a**usage guide**.

 **To do list**

     - Create a document editor to edit using an outline view (like the plist editor in Xcode)